High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Crucially, these adhesives must provide a peel adhesion strength exceeding 25 Newtons per 25mm to withstand industrial shear stress.

-As adhesive specialists, we advocate for formulations that resist plasticiser migration in industrial settings to prevent bond degradation over a 15 year lifecycle.
+As adhesive specialists, we advocate for formulations that resist plasticiser migration in industrial settings to prevent bond degradation over a 15-year lifecycle.

 Understanding adhesive bonding dynamics allows engineers to select the most effective adhesive sprays for their specific substrate.